Viorazu/VZ-License/docs/dangerous-phrases.md

 This document catalogs English licensing phrases that are systematically mistranslated by machine translation systems, leading to unauthorized content usage.

+⚠️ Browser Translation Warning
+Chrome, Safari, Edge and other browser auto-translation features may mistranslate these license terms.
+Please refer to the original text rather than translated content.

 ## Warning

 **These phrases should be avoided in any licensing context where content may be translated by non-native speakers or machine translation systems.**